 Because it’s novel and has popular slides, Blizzard Beach fills early during hotter months.
 To stake out a nice sunning spot and to enjoy the slides without long waits, arrive at least 35 minutes before the official opening time.

 Quickly flip through the attractions in Blizzard Beach, ranked by our book, The Unofficial Guide to Walt Disney World, and easily sortable by age group!

-Get a detailed overview of every full service and counter service restaurant, including ratings of quality, value, cost, as well as reader-survey responses.
+Get a detailed overview of every full service and quick service restaurant, including ratings of quality, value, cost, as well as reader-survey responses.
 For full service restaurants, we list the setting and atmosphere, house specialties, our dish recommendations, and where to find the menus online.